Preethi-Dev/Guest-Writing-assets/ascii_art_method.md

 ### Trash token

-A Syntax Error, An invalid decleration.
-For instance, Having disparate number of cells in rows makes the definition invalid.
+A Syntax Error, An invalid declaration.
+For instance, Having a disparate number of cells in rows makes the definition invalid.

 In `grid-template-area` definition,

-- Every quoted strings(rows) must be have same number of cells and Define the complete grid without ignore any cell.
+- Every quoted string (rows) must have the same number of cells and Define the complete grid without ignoring any cell.

 ![Do's and Dont's of ASCII-Art Definition](/assets/Do's-and-Dont's.jpg)

-- Need to ignore a cell or leave as **empty cell**, Use full stop character(`.`) For instance from CSS Grid Layout Module Level 1,
+- Need to ignore a cell or leave it as **empty cell**, Use full stop character(`.`) For instance from CSS Grid Layout Module Level 1,
   ```css
   #grid {